Video watermarking technology is a core component of our award-winning Anti-Piracy Center. How does it help in the battle against piracy? [updated]

-We need realtime tools to combat a realtime problem, and tools that have been built from the ground up to deal with content piracy as it exists in 2019.
-Increasingly video watermarking is becoming part of that picture.
+The result is that we need realtime tools to combat a realtime problem, and tools that have been built from the ground up to deal with content piracy as it exists in 2019.
+Increasingly video watermarking is becoming a vital part of that picture.

 The first paper mill that introduced watermarking was based in Fabriano in Italy.
 Towards the end of the 13th century it started to press a distinguishing pattern pressed into a sheet of wet paper — hence ‘water mark’ — to authenticate the end product.
 The result was thinner and thus more translucent paper in the raised areas of the mold which, when held up to the light, revealed the distinguishing pattern.

 Over 700 years later the overall goal of digital watermarking is exactly the same as developed in Fabriano: insert information that identifies where the content came from in a manner that is largely invisible in day to day use.
 The big change, especially when it comes to watermarking video content, is the move to subscriber watermarking; we want the watermark to tell us where the security of our content has been breached.
 Identify the source quickly enough and you can shut down the stream.
 As video piracy has moved to realtime streaming, especially of high-value content such as sports matches behind paywalls, so that speed has become a necessity.